clayton-colovore/infoset-ng/infoset/test/README.rst

 About Unittests
 ===============

+create database test_infoset;
+grant all privileges on test_infoset.* to travis@"localhost" identified by password '';
+flush privileges;

 This is the UnitTest section of the project.
 All modifications to code must have an associated functional unittest to reduce the risk of bugs.